 Who is North American Recovery?

 North American Recovery, Inc. (NAR) is a debt collection agency located in West Valley City, Utah.
-You may see NAR listed on your credit report as a collections account.
-This can happen when you forget to pay a bill.
+Their primary focus is collecting on unpaid debts.

 How can I remove North American Recovery from my credit report?

 Collections can hurt your credit score and remain on your credit report for up to seven years regardless of whether you pay it or not.
 Unfortunately, paying the collection could even lower your credit score.